-- 919 Data Action: The assessed infrastructure offers Great Seneca Accounting and its employees a number of 920 security capabilities, including reliance on comprehensive monitoring capabilities, as noted in Section 4, - 921 Architecture.
-Multiple parties could collect and analyze a significant amount of data relating to employ- - 922 ees, their devices, and their activities. - 923 - 924 Potential Problem for Individuals: Employees may not be aware that the organization has the ability to - 925 monitor their interactions with the system and may not want this monitoring to occur.
-Collection and - 926 analysis of information might enable Great Seneca Accounting or other parties to craft a narrative about
+Privacy Risk: The assessed infrastructure offers Great Seneca Accounting and its employees a number of security capabilities, including reliance on comprehensive monitoring capabilities, as noted in Section 4, Architecture.
+Multiple parties could collect and analyze a significant amount of data relating to employ-

+921 ees, their devices, and their activities.

+Potential Problem for Individuals: Employees may not be aware that the organization has the ability to monitor their interactions with the system and may not want this monitoring to occur or understand the

-- an employee based on the employee's interactions with the system, which could lead to a power - 928 imbalance between Great Seneca Accounting and the employee and loss of trust in the employer if the - 929 employee discovers monitoring that they did not anticipate.
+- 925 way these interactions are being analyzed or used.
+If there is awareness, employees may feel compelled - to allow for monitoring to occur for the ability to use their mobile devices for corporate access. - 927 Collection and analysis of information might enable Great Seneca Accounting or other parties to craft a - 928 narrative about an employee based on the employee's interactions with the system, which could lead to - a power imbalance between Great Seneca Accounting and the employee and loss of trust in the - 930 employer or loss of autonomy if the employee discovers monitoring that they did not anticipate or - 931 expect.
+This privacy risk is related to the Surveillance Problematic Data Action.

-930 Mitigations:
+932 Mitigations: